 You can't effectively evaluate your open rates without considering who actually got the email.
 Mass sends to your entire subscriber base will nearly always get lower opens than targeted emails, and even for campaigns sent to specific segments, your results will vary: For instance, an email to your frequent customers will do better than a re-engagement campaign to inactive subscribers.

 Is this a business-as-usual send, like a newsletter or sale, or something less common, like an event lineup or big announcement about your company?
-The more timely and unique the information, the better your open rate will likely be.
+The timelier and more unique the information, the better your open rate will likely be.

-5. What TIME OF DAY are you sending?
+6. What time of day are you sending?

 While you might think you know the best time to send to your audience, many marketers find that their subscribers prefer to open at unexpected hours.
 Some B2B marketers, for instance, see better open rates on Sunday nights, perhaps because people are catching up before work the next day and there's less competition from similar brands.